-The identified barriers of this partnership which potentially hinder the ability to stimulate social innovation and achieve a collaborative advantage were working together and staff capacity/lack of knowledge.
+A few contingencies or constraints may potentially hinder the ability to achieve collaborative advantage, such as communication and staff capacity/lack of knowledge.
 All interviewees from The Ocean Project indicated that the capacity of the organization is, in general, a barrier to all partnerships.
 Similarly, Kerry indicated that Oregon's staff capacity and/or lack of knowledge is a barrier to innovation; interestingly while Kerry explicitly mentioned this barrier during our interview, The Ocean Project employees were unaware of this issue.
-This would indicate that communication could be improved from both partners to ensure that issues such as these are brought into light and can be addressed.
+This would indicate that communication could be improved from both partners to ensure that these issues can be addressed.
 Given that this is mostly a resource related issue in the sense that Oregon does not have the resources to train employees in new skill sets, through conversations with The Ocean Project, my direct observations, the following recommendation has been developed to manage this barrier.
 By communicating more frequently with partners during the early stages of Grant development, The Ocean Project and Oregon could work collaboratively identifying resource related barriers and subsequently allocate Grant resources to address the issue, e.g. allocating Grant resources to skill development training at the Oregon Coast Aquarium.
-For example, these barriers could be identified by conducting a SWOT analysis, a common tool for both technological and social endeavors.
+For example, these barriers could be identified by conducting a SWOT analysis, a common tool for both technological and social endeavors44.
 Douglas had explicitly stated that it would be beneficial if The Ocean Project vetted proposals more thoroughly.
 One way of accomplishing this could be through a SWOT analysis which would allow the partnership to identify the weaknesses of a proposed program, such as lack of internal (Oregon) knowledge, and address issues from the outset.
 Through identifying weaknesses and threats earlier on in the project development, it is then possible to allocate the necessary resources to alleviate that potential weakness/threat (Moulaert 2013).
 Moreover, this would potentially allow the partnership to identify strengths and opportunities of the project and capitalize on those.